Peach Crumble Cheesecake Bars

 For the shortbread crust:

-1. Preheat the oven to 350 degrees.
-Line a 13 x 9 in baking dish with foil, then grease the foil on all sides.
+1. Preheat the oven to 350°F. Line a 13×9-inch baking dish with foil and grease the foil on all sides.
 In the bowl of an electric mixer, beat the butter until it begins to soften, about 30 seconds.
-Add sugar and salt and beat on low speed until just combined.
+Add the brown sugar and salt and beat on low speed until just combined.

-2. Add the flour and beat on low speed until incorporated then increase to high speed and beat until a cohesive dough is formed.
+2. Add the flour and beat on low until incorporated, then increase to high speed and beat until a cohesive dough forms.

-3. Using your fingers, press the dough into the baking dish and bake for 20 minutes or until puffy and golden brown.
+3. Press the dough into the baking dish with your fingers and bake for 20 minutes, or until puffy and golden brown.

-1. Spread peach jam evenly over the crust, then layer with sliced peaches.
-To make the cream layer, beat cream cheese and sour cream on high speed until smooth.
-Add sugar and beat another 30 seconds.
+1. Spread the peach jam evenly over the hot crust, then layer with the sliced peaches.

 • Prep Time: 50 minutes